Theresa Hatathlie

-Theresa Hatathlie is a Diné politician who has served as a member of the Arizona Senate from the 6th legislative district since 2023.
-She was appointed to the District 7 seat in 2022 after incumbent Senator Jamescita Peshlakai resigned from office.
+Theresa Hatathlie is an American Navajo politician who has served as a member of the Arizona Senate from the 6th district since 2023.
+She was appointed to the District 7 seat in 2022 after incumbent State Senator Jamescita Peshlakai resigned from office.
 She is a member of the Democratic Party.

 In addition to serving in the legislature, Hatathlie is a member of the Diné College Board of Regents, and co-founded the Navajo and Hopi Families COVID-19 Relief Fund.
 Hatathlie is from Coal Mine Mesa, a town in Coconino County, Arizona.

 Hatathlie ran unopposed in the newly redrawn 6th District in the 2022 November election.